Relook sentences for offenders like Joshua Robinson: K Shanmugam

 - Posted 08 Mar 2017 20:33

-SINGAPORE: Sentences for offences such as those committed by Joshua Robinson need to be relooked, said Minister for Home Affairs and Law K Shanmugam on Wednesday (Mar 8), adding that he will ask his ministries to study the matter.
+SINGAPORE: Sentences for offences such as those committed by Joshua Robinson need to be relooked, said Minister for Home Affairs and Law K Shanmugam on Wednesday (Mar 8).

 The mixed martial arts instructor was jailed four years for having sex with two 15-year-old girls – a sentence that the public prosecutor has decided not to appeal against, despite an online petition that called the sentence "unacceptable".
 The petition has drawn nearly 27,000 signatures to date.